National World War I Memorial (Washington, D.C.): Pershing Park

 The Pershing Park site was originally occupied by a variety of 19th-century structures until about 1930, when the federal government took legal title to the block and demolished the structures on it.
 Legislation officially designating the plot as Pershing Square subsequently was adopted by Congress in 1957.
-Development of the square proved controversial, as different groups offered competing proposals for memorials to John J. Pershing, who had served as General of the Armies in World War I. This role given to Pershing was the highest rank possible at the time in the United States Military, so much so, that they created the title specifically for him.
+Different groups offered competing proposals for memorials to John J. Pershing, a prominent military figure.
 These disagreements led to inaction, and by 1962 the square remained bare and often cluttered with trash.
 In September 1963, District of Columbia officials finally planted grass and flower beds to temporarily beautify the square.

 In November 1963, the President's Council on Pennsylvania Avenue proposed a master plan for the redevelopment of Pennsylvania Avenue NW from the White House to the United States Capitol.
 The master plan proposed constructing a National Plaza (also called the Western Plaza), which would have required the demolition of Pershing Square, the Willard Hotel north of the square, and the two blocks of buildings and streets east of these tracts.
 The American Legion, among others, kept pushing for a grand statue of Pershing for the square, but all plans for the park were suspended until the Pennsylvania Avenue master plan could be finalized.